 4. Open the removal levers of the XBU.
+Open the removal levers of the XBU, and disconnect the connector from the CPU memory unit.

 Figure 20-5 Opening the Removal Levers of the XBU

 5. Remove the XBU.

 Hold the top and bottom of the XBU with both hands, and remove the unit from the server carefully to avoid mechanical shock.